Introduction to Boosting Algorithms in Machine Learning

 In gradient boosting, it trains many model sequentially.
 Each new model gradually minimizes the loss function (y = ax + b + e, e needs special attention as it is an error term) of the whole system using Gradient Descent method.
 The learning procedure consecutively fit new models to provide a more accurate estimate of the response variable.

-The principle idea behind this algorithm is to construct new base learners which can be maximally correlated with negative gradient of the loss function, associated with the whole ensemble.
-You can refer article “Learn Gradient Boosting Algorithm” to understand this concept using an example.
+The principle idea behind this algorithm is to construct new base learners that can be maximally correlated with the negative gradient of the loss function and associated with the whole ensemble.

 In Python Sklearn library, we use Gradient Tree Boosting or GBRT.
 It is a generalization of boosting to arbitrary differentiable loss functions.
 It can be used for both regression and classification problems.